 Tell us about your travels to the ‘motherland’ . . .
 Why Africa?
 Where did you get the inspiration, how did it all start?

 I was doing quite well in corporate America so I wanted to take a vacation.
-I was originally going to go to Brazil, but the person that was going to host me in Brazil let me down, so a good friend of mine Yishack Abraham convinced me to go to Tanzania.
-And with that began my Africa odyssey
+I was originally going to go to Brazil, but the person that was going to host me in Brazil let me down, so a good friend of mine Yitshaq Abraham convinced me to go to Tanzania, and I have been hooked ever since.

 Zangbeto.
 What is behind the mask?
 What makes it move?
 In Ouidah, Benin, the belief is widespread, that there is no man under the mask, but that the empty construction is empowered by a spirit.